 Life insurance applications will not only ask you for details on your health condition, but they will want to know if any immediate family members (mom, dad, siblings) have ever been diagnosed with a serious condition such as heart disease, cancer, or diabetes.
 These inherited conditions may affect your life insurance premium.
 While you may never actually be diagnosed with any of these conditions, the life insurance underwriters have to consider that you might.

 Applying for Life Insurance

 When all is said and done, Quotacy makes the life application process easy.
-You can fill out an application right online from the comfort of your own home in less than 20 minutes.
+You can obtain life insurance quotes online in seconds and fill out an application from the comfort of your own home in less than 20 minutes.
 We review your application in detail to make sure that the life insurance company you chose to apply with is a good fit, and then we go to work to get you approved!

 About the writer

 Writer, Editor, and Co-host of Quotacy's Q&A Fridays

 Natasha is the content manager and editor for Quotacy.
 She has been in the life insurance industry since 2010 and has been making life insurance easier to understand with her writing since 2014.
 When not at work, she's probably studying and working toward her Chartered Life Underwriter (CLU) designation while throwing a tennis ball for her pitbull mix, Emmett, or curled up on her couch watching Netflix.
 If it’s football season, the Packers game will be on.
 Connect with her on LinkedIn.